ARMmbed/mbed-os-5-docs/docs/tools/toolchains/export_to_third_party.md

 The Mbed libraries contain CMSIS startup files.

 When importing an Mbed project into [Atmel Studio](http://www.atmel.com/Microsite/atmel-studio/), you must un-check the **migrate to current infrastructure** box.

-#### Simplicity Studio

-We have more information about Simplicity Studio [in a stand-alone guide](https://docs.mbed.com/docs/third-party-integrations/en/latest/Simp_Stu/simp_stu/).